-Other Revenue Budgeted figure incorrectly included Actuarial Gains amounting to Other Revenue R 4 million as a cash flow item.
-RAMS roll over from prior year (R 2.655 million) deducted from Covernment Operating Equitable Share Allocation as well as Receivable from Department of Government - Operating Transport and Public Works (R 3.843 million) recovered in the current year which was not budgeted for.
-The SCM court ruling relating to preferential procurement, savings Suppliers and Employees and vacancies contributed to underspending.
-Also refer to Actuarial Gains which were not included in this line item per budget.
-Proceeds on disposal of Assets R 12 million debtor relating to property sales which was not Froceeus on disposal of Assets budgeted for.
+Other Revenue Budgeted figure incorrectly included Actuarial Gains amounting to R 4 million as a cash flow item.
+Government - Operating RAMS roll over from prior year (R 2.655 million) deducted from Equitable Share Allocation as well as Receivable from Department of Transport and Public Works (R 3.843 million) recovered in the current year which was not budgeted for.
+Suppliers and Employees The SCM court ruling relating to preferential procurement, savings and vacancies contributed to underspending.
+Also refer to Actuaria Gains which were not included in this line item per budget.
+Proceeds on disposal of Assets R 12 million debtor relating to property sales which was not budgeted for.
 Cash and Cash Equivalents Refer to reasons provided elsewhere in note above